View Larger Map

 Your help with the community will be invaluable.
 To be acknowledged and heard gives people self-confidence.
 To be educated opens doors they did not know existed.

 - 17 April – 14 July

 Arrive today at Kigali International Airport.
 A representative from the charity will meet you to travel with you to Ruhengeri.
 Normally, your accommodations are with the family of the founder of this community project.
 The founder Cathy Emmerson is originally from Maple Ridge, BC, Canada.
 Cathy has spent the last many years working tirelessly to make life better for Rwandan kids in Ruhengeri (Musanze).

 Begin your volunteer work in health and education projects.
 You may work with children or adults of this local community.
 You could work building or repairing a house for a local person in need.
 Another option is to teach English to adults.
 In addition, if you are medically trained, you can assist in the village clinic that seems to always be busy.

 You might go shopping for goats to be donated to destitute families.
 Together, you will determine which community project can best use your skills.
 Days of work are normally Monday through Friday.
 Weekends are yours to relax and do as you like.
 Breakfast and dinner will be served at your homestay daily.

 Finally, today you can make your way back to Kigali on a short 2 hour bus ride.

 The Republic of Rwanda, “Land of a Thousand Hills” is a small landlocked country.
-Stunning mountain scenery can be seen.
+You are able to view stunning mountain scenery.
 Volcanoes National Park hosts the mountain gorilla population.
-This is where an unforgettable wildlife experience can be had.
+Unforgettable wildlife experiences can be had.
 Gorilla tracking is considered one of the most exciting and rewarding activities on the planet.